-- housework such as cooking, cleaning, babysitting, etc. done for the operator's family and household - operating a gasoline station, store or other such non-agricultural enterprise even if it was located on the operation - work involved in training, boarding or renting animals such as horses and dogs unless it was part of, and cannot be separated from, the business of raising the animals - caring for research animals - work at a roadside stand (or farm store) UNLESS the operation produced more than 50 percent of the products sold at the stand - work which alters the commodity produced (such as wineries, canneries, textile mills, etc.) even if it is done on the operation and the workers are paid by the operator.
+- housework such as cooking, cleaning, babysitting, etc. done for the producer's family and household - operating a gasoline station, store or other such non-agricultural enterprise even if it was located on the operation - work involved in training, boarding or renting animals such as horses and dogs unless it was part of, and cannot be separated from, the business of raising the animals - caring for research animals - work at a roadside stand (or farm store) UNLESS the operation produced more than 50 percent of the products sold at the stand - work which alters the commodity produced (such as wineries, canneries, textile mills, etc.) even if it is done on the operation and the workers are paid by the producer.
 Make a note if the respondent cannot separate these workers and their wages from operation's total payroll. - all work provided by service firms such as cotton ginning (record as a marketing charge), commercial bookkeeping, legal and other professional services provided at a location off the farm.
-All other items, except the ginning and farm management (professional) services, should be recorded as a "General Farm Business Expense" in Item 32.
+All other items, except the ginning and farm management (professional) services, should be recorded as a "General Farm Business Expense" in Item 33.

-Items 24(a-e) - Breakout of Cash Wages Paid
+Items 25(a-e) - Breakout of Cash Wages Paid

-The breakout of total cash wages is important to assure that the respondent includes cash wages paid to self, spouse, other operators, and other family members.
-The wages paid to farm and ranch labor are more obvious to the operator when he/she responds to this section.
-This breakout also allows for the proper allocation of cash wages to operator household income when data is processed.
-Record the actual dollars paid of the total cash wages paid (Item 23) to people in each of the categories listed.
-The sum of 24a + 24b + 24c + 24d + 24e MUST equal the total reported in Item 23 in the questionnaire.
+The breakout of total cash wages is important to assure that the respondent includes cash wages paid to self, spouse, other producers, and other family members.
+The wages paid to farm and ranch labor are more obvious to the producer when he/she responds to this section.
+This breakout also allows for the proper allocation of cash wages to producer household income when data is processed.
+Record the actual dollars paid of the total cash wages paid (Item 24) to people in each of the categories listed.
+The sum of 25a + 25b + 25c + 25d + 25e MUST equal the total reported in Item 24 in the questionnaire.

-Item 24a - The Operator
+Item 25a - The Producer

-Record the amount paid to the operator, including hired managers.
+Record the amount paid to the producer, including hired managers.
 A hired manager is a salaried or hourly employee that gets a fixed wage or salary paid out from either the owner or the farm's financial accounts to manage and make day-to-day decisions for the farm.
 Bonuses are part of the hired manager's salary.

-Exclude money taken out of the operation on a draw by the owner/operator.
+Exclude money taken out of the operation on a draw by the owner/producer.

-Item 24b - Wages Paid to Spouse
+Item 25b - Wages Paid to Spouse

-Record the amount paid to the principal operator's spouse.
+Record the amount paid to the principal producer's spouse.

-Item 24c - Other Household Members
+Item 25c - Other Household Members

-Record the amount paid to the other members of the operator's household.
+Record the amount paid to the other members of the producer's household.
+Household members include everyone who lives in the producer's house and shares the financial resources of the producer.
+Usually these are family members.
+Include people who do not live in the house if they are dependents of the producer (college students, etc.).
 Exclude salaries paid to partners (unless they live in the household) and to their household members.
-These should be included in Item 24d.
-Household members include everyone who lives in the operator's house and shares the financial resources of the operator.
-Usually these are family members.
-Include people who do not live in the house if they are dependents of the operator (college students, etc.).
+These should be included in Item 25d.

-Item 24d - Other Operators
+Item 25d - Other Producers

-Record the amount paid to other operators for this operation.
-These are persons responsible for the day-to-day management decisions for this operation, including hired managers as defined in 24a.
-Exclude operators that are household members of the principal operator.
-These should be included in 24c.
+Record the amount paid to other producers for this operation.
+These are persons responsible for the day-to-day management decisions for this operation, including hired managers as defined in 25a.
+Exclude producers that are household members of the principal producer.
+These should be included in 25c.

-Item 24e - All Other Paid Farm/Ranch Labor
+Item 25e - All Other Paid Farm/Ranch Labor

-Record the amount paid to all hired workers of the operation except those included in Items 24a, 24b, 24c, and 24d.
-Include wages and salaries to family members who are not members of the operator's household.
+Record the amount paid to all hired workers of the operation except those included in Items 25a, 25b, 25c, and 25d.
+Include wages and salaries to family members who are not members of the producer's household.

-Item 25 - Payroll Taxes
+Item 26 - Payroll Taxes